 For thousands of years, people have been setting intentions at the beginning of the new year.
 We now call these intentions, “New Year’s Resolutions”.
 In ancient Babylonian times, the new year was celebrated with a 12-day religious festival called Akitu.
 During this celebration, Babylonians made promises to the gods to pay any debts they owed.
 In return, the gods would grant a favor on them for the new year.

 The Romans had a similar approach to the new year as the Babylonians.
 Julius Caesar is said to have established January 1st as the start of the new year, as January symbolized looking backwards into the previous year and ahead into the future.
-At the beginning of the new year, Romans would offer sacrifices to the Greek gods and made promises of good acts for the new year.
+At the beginning of the new year, Romans would offer sacrifices to the Greek gods and made promises of good acts for the

 How many people make resolutions each year?